With COVID-19 numbers climbing, Justice closes bars, rolls back reopenings

 - Reminded unemployed West Virginians that they will be eligible for a 13-week extension of unemployment benefits when their current benefits expire.

-The state recorded one new death, an 85-year old woman from Ohio County, for a total of 97 deaths.
+The state recorded one new death, an 85-year old woman from Ohio County, for a total of 97 deaths on Monday.